SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/02-create-fe-app/readme.md

 ## 1. Launch the SAP Fiori Tools Application Generator

 The [SAP Fiori Tools](https://marketplace.visualstudio.com/items?itemName=SAPSE.sap-ux-fiori-tools-extension-pack) is an extension pack for Visual Studio Code that bundles extensions that help with SAP Fiori development.
 We will use it extensively during this SAP CodeJam - starting with the creation of an SAP Fiori elements application.
+If you have not installed the SAP Fiori Tools yet, go back and work through [chapter 0](/chapters/00-prep-dev-environment/).

 ➡️ Open the command palette (Command/Ctrl + Shift + P), search for "Application Generator", and launch the SAP Fiori Tools Application Generator: